Lekesoldat/NTNU/README.md

 # Norwegian University of Science and Technology

 Documents from Software Engineering studies.
+Find something useful?
+A ⭐️ would be appreciated!

 # Disclaimer: